Australian Dollar/New Zealand Dollar (AUD/NZD) Exchange Rate

 AUD/NZD Latest Updates

-Get the Forex forecast focusing on major currency pairs for the week of March 20, 2017 here.
+Start the week of September 21, 2020, with our Forex forecast focusing on major currency pairs here.

 After China applied an 80% tariff on Australian barley imports over the next five years, citing anti-dumping practices, and barring certain beef imports,

 Australia and New Zealand are partially easing their lockdown measures, with new Covid-19 infection rates well-below their counterparts in the developed world.